solveighty/Coffee-Blend/README.md

 ## 📝 Final Note

-**Coffee Blend** represents a completed client engagement and demonstrates professional frontend development focused on **branding, aesthetics, and user experience**.
+**Coffee Blend** represents a completed client engagement and demonstrates professional frontend development with **branding, online ordering, and payment integration** for a real-world coffee business.

-This repository exists to showcase design quality, frontend skills, and real-world project execution.